thomasruns/smartthings-monitor-power-meter/README.md

-# smartthings-aeon-monitor-power
+# smartthings-monitor-power-meter
-Monitors power of Aeon Energy device to alert when it drops below selected value.
+Monitors the power of a selected Power Meter and sends a push notification when the energy level drops below a user-selected value.